parthw1/Django-Blog/README.md

-"MY FIRST BLOG"
+# MY FIRST DJANGO PROJECT

-A blog created using django.My first project with django.
+* A blog created using django.
+* My first project with django.